GameDesigning.org is reader support. When you purchase through links on our site, we may earn an affiliate commission.

 He shares with us his story, his rise from the lowly ranks of a simple animator to the global legend we now associate with an animated film.
 The special thing about Miyazaki’s vision is his fixation on childhood and glorifying your dreams, and it really shows in this book and in his animation as a whole.

 While other books on the list will show you the valuable techniques that animation experts used, this animation book will show you the inner workings of a creative mind feeling stifled in his job and his way out.

 An amusing look into the life of the animator of characters like Woody Woodpecker, Popeye, and Pluto, Talking Animals and Other People was released in 1998 by Shamus Culhane.
 He is perhaps best known for crafting the iconic ‘Heigh-Ho’ sequence of Snow White and the Seven Dwarfs, which took him and his crew six months to complete.

 That hard work was well worth it, and in his writing, Culhane applies that same hard work to his life.
 Culhane started his animation career as more or less an intern to the president of his own company.

 This book is much like Miyazaki’s memoir—it tells Culhane’s story as well as informs the reader on the storied history of animation, from the roots of it to modern-day.
 He talks about the fascinating inner politics of creative studios that’ll keep you turning pages.

 This book is a must-read for any fans of animation, brimming with great illustrations and photographs.

 I love the films of Wes Anderson, and especially the Fantastic Mr. Fox.
 Unlike his other films, Fantastic Mr. Fox has beautiful animation and a lovely, endearing style that keeps you glued to the screen.
-In this 2009 book, Wes Anderson shows behind the scenes look at his adaptation of Roald Dahl’s 1970 book of the same name.
+In this 2009 book, Wes Anderson shows a behind-the-scenes look at his adaptation of Roald Dahl’s 1970 book of the same name.